slowphil/texmacs-win-builder/README.md

 - A spell checker is bundled with TeXmacs (additional dictionaries require manual install, though).

-- This version of TeXmacs can be used as an "equation editor" for Inkscape
+- This version of TeXmacs can be used as an "equation editor" for Inkscape an LibreOffice

-- In spite of packing significantly more stuff than the official build, the resulting installation is smaller on the disk.
-This is due to using a more recent compiler and better settings.

 - This building environment and the dependencies are always created fully up-to-date.